The Alto Knights

 The Alto Knights is a 2025 American biographical crime drama film directed by Barry Levinson and written by Nicholas Pileggi.
-The film stars Robert De Niro in a dual role as 1950s mob bosses Vito Genovese and Frank Costello, with Debra Messing, Cosmo Jarvis, Kathrine Narducci, and Michael Rispoli in supporting roles.
+The film stars Robert De Niro in a dual role as 1950s mob bosses Vito Genovese and Frank Costello, with Debra Messing, Cosmo Jarvis, Kathrine Narducci and Michael Rispoli in supporting roles.

 The Alto Knights was released in the United States on March 21, 2025, by Warner Bros.
 Pictures to mixed reviews from critics.
-It was also a box-office bomb, grossing $9 million worldwide against its estimated $45–50 million budget.
+It was a box-office bomb, grossing $10 million worldwide against its estimated $45–50 million budget.

 Plot

 After a failed assassination attempt orchestrated by his ambitious underboss, Vito Genovese, Luciano family boss Frank Costello finds himself at a crossroads.
 Weary of the constant bloodshed and betrayals that define his life, Costello informs Genovese of his intention to retire and cede control of the Luciano family.
-However, Vito, a man consumed by ambition and paranoia, refuses to believe Costello's intentions, suspecting a ruse.
+However, Genovese, a man consumed by ambition and paranoia, refuses to believe Costello's intentions, suspecting a ruse.
 The poisoned well of distrust between them spills over, igniting a silent, deadly war.

-Genovese's suspicions curdles into outright aggression when he orchestrates the brutal murder of Albert Anastasia, Costello's chosen successor, while he is sitting in a barber's chair.
-This act of shocking violence shatters the fragile peace and forces Costello to confront a terrifying reality: his life, and the life of his beloved wife, are hanging by a thread.
+Genovese's suspicion curdles into outright aggression when he orchestrates the brutal murder of Albert Anastasia, Costello's chosen successor, while he is sitting in a barber's chair.
+This act of shocking violence shatters the fragile peace and forces Costello to confront a terrifying reality: his life, and the life of his beloved wife Bobbie, are hanging by a thread.
 He realizes that the only way to ensure their safety is to dismantle the entire operation he painstakingly built, to tear down the empire that now threatens to consume him.

 Costello understands that Genovese, driven by his overwhelming paranoia, sees him as a lingering threat to his true intention: to seize outright control of the Five Families as capo dei capi.
 In Genovese's twisted mind, Costello's perceived "mild-mannered" nature is simply a deceptive façade, masking a cunning and vengeful spirit poised to strike back for the failed hit.
 However, unlike Genovese, Costello is not governed by crude ambition and is willing to play the long game.